simka1911/simple-fe-project-setup/README.md

 - **dependencies** - packages our project depends on; required to run our application,
 - **devDependencies** - same as dependencies, but needed only during development.

-We will keep closer look on scripts, dependencies and devDependencies during this setup.
+We will keep a closer look on scripts, dependencies and devDependencies during this setup.

 ### Git
 bla